ZinkDigital/boson/README.md

 # Documentation
 ## BsonPath

-BsonPath expressions targets a BSON structure with the same logic as JsonPath expressions target JSON structure and XPath targeted a XML document.
+BsonPath expressions targets a Bson structure with the same logic as JsonPath expressions target JSON structure and XPath targeted a XML document.
 Unlike JsonPath there is no reference of a "root member object", instead if you want to specify a path starting from the root, the expression must begin with a dot (`.key`).

 BsonPath expressions use the dot-notation: `key1.key2[0].key3`.